briansimiyuj/doctor-appointment-app/README.md

       1. Create a Manage Appointment Modal component and mount it on the Tab Action Button component if the showManageModal state is true and pass closeManageModal as a prop
       2. Mount ModalHeader component on the Manage Appointment Modal component and pass title and onClose as props
-      3. Create a ModalBody component and mount it on the Manage Appointment Modal component and pass appointmentToManage as props
+      3. Create a ModalBody component and mount it on the Manage Appointment Modal component
-      4. Create a StatusManagement component and mount it on the ModalBody component and pass appointmentToManage as a prop
+      4. Create a StatusManagement component and mount it on the ModalBody component

-  #### Complete Appointment Hook

-    Complete Appointment Hook will be used to handle the completion of an appointment and update the appointment status accordingly.

-      1. Retreive updateAppointmentStatus from patient details context, addScheduleHistoryEntry from schedule history hook and userType from the login context
-      2. If there is no appointmentToManage, return null
-      3. Create a function to mark the appointment as completed
-        a.
-Call updateAppointmentStatus with the appointment and status of 'completed'
-        b.
-Get perfomer details from appointment data
-        c.
-Add a new history item to the schedule history array using addScheduleHistoryEntry function

 ### Settings Context